-Caterpillar posts second-quarter earnings of $1.67 billion.
+Caterpillar post strong Q2 profit as it raises prices

 The Deerfield, Illinois, company had revenue of $14.25 billion, about in line with the $14.3 billion analysts had projected.

-Operating profit margin for the quarter was 13.6%, down slightly from last year’s 13.9%
+Operating profit margin for the quarter was 13.6%, down slightly from last year’s 13.9%, and that took some steam out of shares before the opening bell.

+“Volumes were well short of our expectations, as (Caterpillar) and its supply base continues to deal with inefficiencies,” wrote Citi analyst Timothy Thein.

 Shares of Caterpillar Inc., down nearly 6% this year, slipped about 3% before the opening bell Tuesday.